emberjs/rfcs/text/0051-strategies.md

 Strategy is an extensibility primitive.
 It gives you granular control over the final output.
 It could be used in many different ways (we are going to go over use cases below).
-Note, that aren't meant to be used for "postprocess" transformations.
+Note, they aren't meant to be used for "postprocess" transformations.
 In fact, they are solutions to different problems.
 The mental model here would be: "postprocess" is called after `strategies` have been processed.